Questions and answers

 A. Remedial works

 We looked at the cost to carry out the fire remedial and window replacement/repair works only.
 This cost was very high ranging from between £120,000 to £140,000 per property which may be unaffordable to leaseholders.
-Completing this work would not significantly improve the energy efficiency of the homes, or deal with other concerns with the buildings such as the windows, old pipework, roof or external and internal decorations.
+Although some money could be claimed via the Building Safety Fund for essential fire safety works, this would not cover the rest of the work needed for window replacements for example.
+Completing this work would not significantly improve the energy efficiency of the homes, or deal with other concerns with the buildings such as the windows, old pipework, the roof or external and internal decorations.

 B. Refurbishment works